gzavo/gzavo.github.io/_pages/about.md

 ---

 <div style="text-align: justify">
-I’m an Assistant Professor at the Computational Science Lab of the University of Amsterdam.
-My research interest and curiosity revolve around unsolved biomedical challenges, with the primary focus on large-scale and coupled problems.
-In my work I find the interdisciplinary collaboration between scientists and medical professionals to be of central importance.
-Therefore, I maintain active links and ongoing cooperations with several clinical institutes and experimental groups across Europe.
-Being embedded in multiple H2020 projects (as participant and co-PI) with computational focus provides me with overview and active connection to many of the top research groups in Europe developing <i>in silico</i> technologies.
+I’m an Assistant Professor at the Computational Science Lab of the University of Amsterdam, and an Assistant Professor at the Budapest University of Technology. <br>
+My research focuses on high-performance computations in biomedicine, from modelling microfluidic essays to clinical challenges.
+Research and progress in this domain is defined by the interdisciplinary collaboration between computational scientists, experimentalists, and medical professionals.
+As such I maintain active links and ongoing cooperations with several clinical institutes and experimental groups across Europe.
+Much of my research is embedded in multiple H2020 projects with computational focus (as participant or co-PI), which provides me with overview and active connection to several of the top research groups in Europe developing <i>in silico</i> technologies. <br>
-I’m coordinating the development of <a href="https://www.hemocell.eu">HemoCell</a>, the open-source state-of-the-art high-performance cellular blood flow simulation.
-This code is currently deployed at more than a dozen HPC centres and it was recently executed on over a quarter-million CPU cores, overcoming significant technological challenges in order to investigate the blood flow and thrombus formation in the event of vessel damage on the cellular level.
+Furthermore, I’m coordinating the development of <a href="https://www.hemocell.eu">HemoCell</a>, the open-source state-of-the-art high-performance cellular blood flow simulation.
+This code was demonstrated to scale efficiently to over 320,000 cores, overcoming significant technological challenges in order to allow for cell-resolved blood flow modelling up to the organ level.
 </div>
 <br/>